fethalen/phylopypruner/README.md

   * Root the tree using midpoint or outgroup rooting
   * Prune paralogs using one out of five methods
 * Decontamination:
-  * _Paralogy frequency (PF)_ – calculate the number of paralogs for an OTU divided by the number of alignments that said OTU is present in.
+  * _Paralogy frequency (PF)_: Calculate the number of paralogs for an OTU divided by the number of alignments that said OTU is present in.
 Visualizing PF can help identify 'problem taxa' with contamination (or partial genome duplications, etc).
 PhyloPyPruner can be configured to automatically remove OTUs with high PF and critical OTUs can be 'protected' from removal using the `--include` flag.
-  * _Trim divergent_ – identify and exclude OTUs on an per-alignment basis,
-      where the ratio between the maximum pairwise distance within the OTU and the average pairwise distances with the other sequences exceeds a user-defined _divergence threshold_.
+  * _Trim divergent_: Identify and exclude OTUs on an per-alignment basis, where the ratio between the maximum pairwise distance within the OTU and the average pairwise distances with the other sequences exceeds a user-defined _divergence threshold_.
-  * _Taxon jackknifing_ – exclude OTUs, one-by-one, during orthology inference.
+  * _Taxon jackknifing_: Exclude OTUs, one-by-one, during orthology inference.
       This enables the user to identify OTUs whose exclusion improves metrics of supermatrix quality such as number of alignments retained or percent missing data.